Clarity: The Flexibility-Interpretability Trade-Off in Sparsity-aware Concept Bottleneck Models: Background on sparse representations

 where $z_j, j=1,\dots, M$ constitute auxiliary binary latent variables, that denote if each parameter is present or absent; thus, the $\ell_0$ term now acts as a counter of the components that are active each time.
 By imposing an appropriate Bernoulli distribution on the latent variables $\boldsymbol z$, such that $z_j \sim \mathrm{Bernoulli}(\pi_j), \ \forall j$, the empirical loss function can be written as follows \citep{louizos2018learning}:

 Again, the discrete nature of $\boldsymbol z$ renders gradient-based optimization inefficient, with REINFORCE estimators~\citep{Williams92} suffering from high variance, while the Concrete distribution~\citep{maddison, jang} and the Straight Through estimators suffer from their own drawbacks, i.e., biased gradients and not exact zeroes respectively.
-Thus, the authors introduce a continuous random variable $\boldsymbol s$, governed by a distribution $q(\boldsymbol s)$ and parameters $\boldsymbol{\phi}$, followed by a hard-sigmoid rectification.
-This hierarchical construction reads:
+Thus, the authors introduce a continuous random variable $\boldsymbol s$, governed by a distribution $q(\boldsymbol s)$ and parameters $\boldsymbol{\phi}$, followed by a hard-sigmoid rectification, yielding the so-called \textit{Hard Concrete} distribution.
+The construction reads:

-yielding the so-called \textit{Hard Concrete} distribution.
 In practice, the Hard Concrete distribution treats $\boldsymbol s$ as a continuous relaxation of the Bernoulli distribution, parameterized by $\phi = (\log \alpha, \beta)$, where $\log \alpha$ is the location and $\beta$ is the temperature, yielding the following sampling procedure: